 “The ICCE is extremely pleased to provide this important reference document in multiple languages,” states John Bales, President of International Council for Coaching Excellence.
 “Since its publication in 2013 the Framework has proven to be a valuable tool for sport organisations developing or enhancing their coaching systems.”

 Mark Harrington, Chair of Association of Summer Olympic International Federations Sport Development and Education Group, indicates that “The translation of the International Sport Coaching Framework marks a big step forward for the sports coaching industry.
-These translations allow us to share industry validated information into some major markets via the localised language,” he says, and “This initiative will really help international federations grow their education portfolios in partnership with government agencies, National Olympic committees and Olympic solidarity.”
+These translations allow us to share industry validated information into some major markets via the localised language,” he says, and “This initiative will really help international federations grow their education portfolios in partnership with government agencies, National Olympic Committees and Olympic solidarity.”

 “We are very proud of our collaboration with the ICCE in the development of the ISCF,” says Peter Mackreth, Dean of School at Leeds Beckett University.
 “The translation of the ISCF into six languages, therefore influencing the practice of coaches around the world, aligns directly with our quest to positively impact policy, practice and performance across sport,” says Mackreth.
 “We are very proud to have played a part in broadening the access of this valuable tool to support the education, development and recognition of coaches globally.”

-The aim of the Framework is to establish universal standards for coaching education, including definitions, guidelines and recommendations on the primary functions of a coach; roles and responsibilities of a coach in athlete development; qualifications, knowledge and core competences needed for coaching effectively; and methods by which coaches are educated, developed and certified.
+The aim of the Framework is to establish universal standards for coaching education, including definitions, guidelines and recommendations on the primary functions of a coach; roles and responsibilities of a coach in athlete development; qualifications, knowledge and core competencies needed for coaching effectively; and methods by which coaches are educated, developed and certified.

 With the Framework, sport federations, coaching organisations and educational institutions are provided with a set of principles, supportive research and a common language for designing, benchmarking and refining coach education and development programmes.